andreterceiro/dio-mobile-meu-tudo--champions-league-api-with-node-js-and-express/README.md

 # How to find the challenge in DIO platform

 In DIO "meutudo - mobile developer" please find for "Recriando a API da Champions League com Node.js e Express"

+# Observsations

+In the challenge teacher used the word "clubs".
+I used here also, but I think that is more appropriated the word "teams".